Quantum Entanglement, Stratified Spaces, and Topological Matter: Towards Entanglement-Sensitive Langlands Data: Introduction

 The language of stratified spaces provides a natural way to organize this situation.
 One regards the parameter space as a union of smooth strata separated by a locus where bands touch.
 On each regular stratum standard geometric objects are well defined and gauge choices can be made locally.
 When a path crosses the singular set, topological indices can change in quantized steps and certain coherent features of the state must be modified.
 This point of view captures the practical fact familiar from band theory and also matches recent mathematical proposals that interpret entanglement as a cohomological obstruction to reconstructing a global state from locally compatible data~\cite{Ikeda2025,Abramsky:2011sbx}.

+The present manuscript develops a concrete condensed-matter realization of the framework of Ref.~\cite{Ikeda2025}.
+It is also useful to place our approach beside other homological/cohomological proposals for entanglement, such as Mainiero's cochain complexes for factorizability \cite{Mainiero2019Homological} and the subsequent Hodge-theoretic development of entanglement cohomology \cite{Ferko2025Hodge}.
+Our emphasis is on stratified parameter spaces of band Hamiltonians, witness-selected sectors, and the associated Berry, QGT, and QFI responses on the gapped strata.
+In particular, we work out the Haldane-model realization in detail and compare the analytic identities with direct numerical calculations.

-In this work, we test and extend that obstruction picture in a concrete condensed‑matter setting.
-We adopt the Haldane model on the honeycomb lattice as a minimal platform with a tunable mass and complex next‑nearest neighbor hopping, and we use twisted boundary phases to traverse a two‑dimensional torus of boundary conditions.
-The gap‑closing set defines the singular stratum, while the remaining regions form regular strata on which Berry geometry and discretized Chern number are computed reliably.
+In this work, we apply and extend that obstruction picture in a concrete condensed-matter setting.
+We adopt the Haldane model on the honeycomb lattice as a minimal model with a tunable mass and complex next-nearest-neighbor hopping, and we use twisted boundary phases to traverse a two-dimensional torus of boundary conditions.
+The gap-closing set defines the singular stratum, while the remaining regions form regular strata on which Berry geometry and discretized Chern number are computed reliably.
 This allows us to study how entanglement signatures track the stratified structure and how quantized responses change when paths cross the singular locus.

+It is important to separate what is standard from what is new in this Haldane analysis.
+The unfiltered Chern number, Dirac mass formula, and ordinary Berry/QGT structures are standard.
+What we add is a witness-filtered decomposition of these quantities into sector-resolved responses \(\nu_\pm\), a curvature-weighted coherence \(J_F\), and filtered QGT/QFI objects that indicate whether the geometric response is carried by locally coherent or locally separable Bloch states.
+In practice, this separates curvature concentrated near nearly sublattice-polarized Dirac states from curvature distributed over regions with stronger sublattice mixing.